webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

 ```

 Now we need to setup one more storage buffer with some vertex data.
 First lets make a function to generate some vertex data.
-About about a circle.
+Lets make a circle.

 ```js
 function createCircleVertices({